joel-forsyth/hyperfocus/README.md

-# hyperfocus
+# hyperfocus-chrome-extension
-Helps you focus by disabling any hyperlinks that are on your blacklisted pages
+Helps you focus online by disabling any hyperlinks that are on your blacklisted pages